 - Kitchen: Install non-skid rubber mats near the sink and stove.
 Clean spills immediately.

 - Stairs: Make sure treads, rails, and rugs are secure.
 Install a rail on both sides of the stairs.
 If stairs are a threat, it might be helpful to arrange most of your activities on the lower level to reduce the number of times you must climb the stairs.

 - Entrances and doorways: Install metal handles on the walls adjacent to the doorknobs of all doors to make it more secure as you travel through the doorway.

 - Keep at least one hand free at all times.
 Try using a backpack or fanny pack to hold things rather than carrying them in your hands.
 Never carry objects in both hands when walking as this interferes with keeping your balance.

 - Attempt to swing both arms from front to back while walking.
-This might require a conscious effort if Parkinson’s disease has diminished your movement.
-It will, however, help you to maintain balance and posture, and reduce fatigue.
+This might require a conscious effort if Parkinson's disease has diminished your movement.
+It will, however, help you to maintain balance and posture, and reduce falls.